William Jones Seabury

 William Jones Seabury (January 25, 1837 - August 30, 1916) was an American Episcopal priest, canon lawyer, and author.

 Biography

 William Jones Seabury was born in New York City on January 25, 1837, the son of Samuel Seabury (1801-1872) and great-grandson of Bishop Samuel Seabury.
-William Jones Seabury was the father of notable American judge Samuel Seabury.
+William Jones Seabury served as rector of the Church of the Annunciation in New York from 1868 to 1898; he was the father of notable American judge Samuel Seabury.

 He died at his son's summer home in East Hampton, New York on August 30, 1916, and was buried at Trinity Church Cemetery in Manhattan.